lsa1es/ros_bgp/README.md

 # Description

-Two scripts and template for monitoring bgp sessions in zabbix.
+One scripts and template for monitoring bgp sessions in zabbix.

 Import template to your zabbix instalation.
+*
 Place scripts in zabbix external scripts folder.